Table of Contents

 The conventional Black Friday sale is complete with a stampede of a multitude of impatient adrenaline-high consumers waiting for the doors of a store to open.
 Like bulls in a bullpen, they are prepared to get what they came for at any price, sometimes including fighting, stabbing, or even shooting other customers.
 Other shoppers have fallen asleep while driving at the end of their long day of Black Friday deals, presumably from being up since before the sun looking for the best bargains.

-The 5 Most Common Reasons to Call a California Injury Attorney after Black Friday Shopping
+The 5 Most Common Reasons To Call A California Injury Attorney After Black Friday Shopping Accidents

 No other shopping day compares to the hysteria of Black Friday.
-Shoppers are willing to leave their common sense behind for one day each year in hopes that they will be able to save some of their hard-earned money on Christmas presents and the items they think they need.
+Shoppers are willing to leave their common sense behind for one day each year in hopes of saving some of their hard-earned money on Christmas presents and the items they think they need.
 Sadly, the reality is that the injuries victims can sustain on this iconic day can last for a lifetime.

 Here are the five most common reasons to call an injury lawyer in California after a Black Friday shopping mishap:

 On Black Friday, the focus is not on safe driving and being aware of others in parking lots.
 Instead, shoppers focus on getting the best bargains available from multiple stores at whatever cost.
-In 2018, at least four shoppers were severely injured while in a store parking lot.
-One was a man who simply attempted to come to the aid of another consumer who was being beaten in a Walmart parking lot.
-Sadly, he was shot and killed while another man met the same fate over a parking spot.
+In 2016, at least three shoppers were injured while in a Walmart parking lot in San Antonio.
+One was a man who simply attempted to come to the aid of another consumer who was being beaten in the parking lot.
+Sadly, he was shot and killed.

 Pedestrian Accidents – Accidents that involve a pedestrian and a vehicle often result in extremely serious injuries.